 How Do I Obtain a Library Card?

-You may sign up for a Library Card at any of the library’s three locations.
+You may sign up for a Library Card at any of the library’s five locations.
 The application must be submitted in person.
 A library card gives borrowing and computer usage privileges at the Main Library and branches and provides remote access to the Library's online resources.

 Library cards are issued in order to identify eligible users and to determine the level of access to services and resources.